Walmart may have accidentally revealed Google's next smart speaker

-Walmart may have given us a sneak peek at an unreleased smart speaker from Google.
+Walmart may've given us a sneak peek at an unreleased smart speaker from Google.
 A Twitter user posted a picture Thursday showing a Nest Audio device, which looks just like an official teaser for Google's next speaker.

 "Looks like walmart jumped the gun on the unreleased speaker from google," Marcos Frausto tweeted.